flexiondotorg/MP4-Packer/README.txt

 and repacks them in a new MPEG-4 container.
 The new MPEG-4 files play back just fine on my PS3 :-)

-Optioanally splits the resulting MPEG-4, if it will be greater than 4GB, to maintain FAT32  compatibility.
+Optionally splits the resulting MPEG-4, if it will be greater than 4GB, to maintain FAT32 compatibility.

-This scripts Work on Ubuntu Linux, should work on any other Linux/Unix flavour and possibly Mac OS X providing you have the required tools installed.
+This script works on Ubuntu Linux, should work on any other Linux/Unix flavour and possibly Mac OS X providing you have the required tools installed.

 Usage